 There are quite a few Premier Inns but I plumped for the most central one in Leicester Square (you couldn’t get any more central if you tried).
 If you want somewhere cheap and cheerful in the middle of the West End then the Premier Inn is a pretty good deal.

 I’m too old to be staying in 3-stars though.
 My days of having a power shower in a stand-up coffin are long gone – I need a bath for my knees.
 But they haven’t got a bath because the rooms are too small.
 And I need a teapot as well – at least they’ve got one of those.
 They’ve also got a TV and a Gideon’s Bible, but that’s about it.
 There’s not a lot of room left to squeeze in anything else.
-Even the ceiling is a lot lower than usual, so they can cram in another floor on top.

 The hotel is a bit like Fort Knox inside.
 When you step inside the front door there is nothing there.
 Literally.
 There’s no reception desk, no rooms, no people to meet you – nothing.
 All they’ve got is a sign that says go to the second floor.
 That’s where you’ll find the restaurant and the receptionist, who will issue you with a swipe card to get anywhere else.
 It’s a bit like having a military pass into the restricted areas.
 If you want to go down the hall then you have to open the fire doors with your swipe card.
 If you want to use the lift… swipe card.
 Turn the lights on in your room?
 Swipe card.
 Watch the telly?
 Swipe card.
 Enter the hotel after 10 o’clock?
 Swipe card.
 Want to blow your nose?
 Swipe card.
 I couldn’t get the darn thing to work the first couple of times I tried it and I had to wipe it on my sleeve to bring it to life.
 I’m sure a lot of people must get locked behind the doors with no hope of escape, simply because their card won’t work.
 They stand trapped between a glass door and an unresponsive lift, pounding on the buttons to no effect.
 Help me!
 Help me someone!
 My card doesn’t work!
 What they should do is issue everyone with Lenny Henry’s home phone number so he can come along and rescue us.